michelleoco/billy_bingo_express/README.md

 - Enable user authentication and authorization for personalized profiles.
 - Manage CRUD operations for BINGO cards and song selections.
 - Integrate with external APIs to fetch historical setlist data for song recommendations.
-- Provide real-time support for live game tracking and BINGO notifications.
 - Ensure robust input validation, error handling, and secure password management.

 ---